The SAS Enterprise Session Monitor Configuration Assistant

-This should point to the filesystem location where the ESM Agent is installed.
+This should point to the filesystem location where the SAS Enterprise Session Monitor agent is installed.
 This value maps to the agent install path in the installation wizard, so on a UNIX based system where the agent is installed in

 /opt/esm/esm-agent, this value would be entered as: